Virtual colonoscopy is a less invasive way to check for cancer of the colon. Virtual colonoscopy also is known as screening CT colonography.

 A virtual colonoscopy typically takes about 15 minutes.

-You can restart your usual activities after your virtual colonoscopy.
+You can go back to your usual activities after your virtual colonoscopy.
 You may feel bloated or pass gas for a few hours after the exam as you clear any remaining air or gas from your colon.

 Your test results may be: